 Unilever’s new climate plan puts carbon labels on 70 000 products

-LONDON – Unilever is releasing a new set of climate goals that make it the most ambitious of any consumer goods company tackling carbon emissions.
+JOHANNESBURG - Unilever NV is releasing a new set of climate goals that make it the most ambitious of any consumer goods company tackling carbon emissions.

 The maker of Dove skincare, Colman’s mustard, and Q-tips cotton swabs now aims to zero out all emissions from its own operations and those of its suppliers by 2039.

-More than that, it’s going to show its work: each of the company’s 70 000 products will show on their labels how much greenhouse gas was emitted in the process of manufacturing and shipping them to consumers.
-The company is also committing to invest €1 billion (R19bn) in climate-friendly initiatives over the next decade.
+More than that, it’s going to show its work: each of the company’s 70,000 products will show on their labels how much greenhouse gas was emitted in the process of manufacturing and shipping them to consumers.
+The company is also committing to invest €1 billion ($1.1 billion) in climate-friendly initiatives over the next decade.

-The global carbon disclosure non-profit CDP already ranks Unilever highly for climate-friendly corporate governance and prioritizing emissions reduction in its supply chain.

-The conglomerate set its first science-based climate target back in 2010, when it committed to cutting all the emissions associated with its products by half by 2030.

-“While the world is dealing with the devastating effects of the Covid-19 pandemic, and grappling with serious issues of inequality, we can’t let ourselves forget that the climate crisis is still a threat to all of us,” said Alan Jope, Unilever’s chief executive, in a statement.
+“While the world is dealing with the devastating effects of the Covid-19 pandemic, and grappling with serious issues of inequality, we can’t let ourselves forget that the climate crisis is still a threat to all of us,” said Alan Jope, Unilever’s chief executive officer, in a statement.

 “We could announce that we are carbon neutral today by just spending money on offsets,” says Marc Engel, Unilever’s global head of supply chain.
 “But we have deliberately decided not to do that.”